git512/chanclas/README.md

 # chanclas
 Silly mod for minetest

-This mod gives you a flip-flop that kills on conctact.
+This mod gives you a flip-flop that kills on contact.